joschuck/matrix-webcam/README.md

 Make sure you have Python and pip installed.
 Installation using pip:

-    $ pip install matrix-webcam  # make sure it's in your PATH for it to run
+    $ pip install matrix-webcam  # make sure it's in your PATH for it to run, alternatively use sudo
     $ matrix-webcam

 Installing and running it from source: